zacharymorel/HarryPotterCharactersMongoose/README.md

 # HarryPotterCharactersMongoose
-Here we use the Mongoose ORM to create a MongoDB and use CRUD.
+Here we use the Mongoose ODM to create a MongoDB and use CRUD.

 I paired with another Node student and this was our first Mongoose Porject.